gogetdata/ggd-recipes/docs/source/ggd-search.rst

 -------
 Some examples of using the `ggd search` tool:

-1. Simple Example with one search term:
+1. Simple example with one search term:
 +++++++++++++++++++++++++++++++++++++++

 .. code-block:: bash